4 Key Elements of a Great Intranet Homepage Design with Examples

 • links to our working documents, projects and sites

-intranet design elements: quick links and urgent alerts
+Intranet homepage design with quick links, easy search and urgent alerts

 2. THE IMMEDIATE ENVIRONMENT